awwright/magnode/doc/en/design/server.md

 An HTTP server needs to satisfy a great number of requirements as laid out in the HTTP specification.

 1. If desired, setup a timer to respond with 408 (Request Timeout) and kill the connection, to close old, lingering TCP connections.
-2. @@@TODO it’s unclear which versions of HTTP should be unsupported, but return with 505 (HTTP Version Not Supported) here where appropriate
+2. Return with 505 (HTTP Version Not Supported) here if appropriate
 3. If desired, and if the server is marked offline or the request would bring the server over capacity (particularly non-safe, non-cachable requests), return 503 (Service Unavailable).
 4. If no Host request-header is provided, return 400 (Bad Request) (required per 14.23)
 5. If there is a Content-Type request-header, then:
-	1. If the Content-Type request-header cannot be handled by the server, return 415 (Unsupported Media Type)
+	1. If the Content-Type request-header indicates a media type which cannot be handled by the server, return 415 (Unsupported Media Type)
-	2. If a Content-Length request-header is desired by the server but not provided, return 411 (Length Required)
+	2. If a Content-Length request-header is desired from the client but not provided, return 411 (Length Required)
-	3. If the Content-Length header is provided and larger than acceptable, return 413 (Request Entity Too Large)
+	3. If the Content-Length header is provided and indicates a larger than acceptable upload, return 413 (Request Entity Too Large)
 6. Parse the Expect request-header and return 417 (Expectation Failed) if an unknown symbol is found (100-continue should be the only known symbol and will always be handled, either by Node.js itself or a custom registered callback) (required per 14.20)
 7. If the request URI line is longer than acceptable, return 414 (Request-URI Too Long)
 8. Parse the request-line URI, using the Host header as appropriate
 9. If the client asked for 100-continue, return 100 (Continue), as at this point all the headers have been verified as acceptable to us so far as we know.
 This must be specifically enabled, otherwise Node.js will automatically always respond with 100-continue, which is not desirable for performance reasons.
 10. Setup buffering of incoming entity-body data, if any, handling incoming data with logic to:
 	1. If more data is uploaded than expected, kill the connection (as it has been dishonest)
-	2. If more data is uploaded than acceptable, return 413 (Request Entity Too Large) with Connection: Close
+	2. If more data is uploaded than acceptable, return 413 (Request Entity Too Large) with `Connection: Close`
 	3. If if the request method is TRACE, or if there is no Content-Type header, return 400 (Client Error)
 11. Authenticate credentials, if provided and desired
 12. Process request based on method: